webcomponents/polyfills/packages/shadycss/README.md

 ShadyCSS provides a library to simulate ShadowDOM style encapsulation (ScopingShim), a shim for the proposed CSS mixin `@apply` syntax (ApplyShim), and a library to integrate document-level stylesheets with both of the former libraries (CustomStyleInterface).

 ## Requirements
-ShadyCSS requires support for the `<template>` element, ShadowDOM, MutationObserver, Promise, and Object.assign
+ShadyCSS requires support for the `<template>` element, MutationObserver, Promise, and Object.assign

 ## Loading